Defamation in Queensland

 What is defamation in Queensland?

-In Queensland, defamation is the publication of unsubstantiated ‘facts’ that negatively impacts the reputation of an individual (the ‘aggrieved’).
+In Queensland, defamation is the publication of unsubstantiated ‘facts’ that seriously harms the reputation of an individual (the ‘aggrieved’).
 The purpose of a defamation action is to correct public perceptions and compensate the aggrieved for harms caused.

 Queensland’s Defamation Act defines ‘publication’ to include: